Ford F-Series (fourteenth generation): F-150 Lightning

 Ford unveiled an electric version of the Ford F-150 called the F-150 Lightning, reviving the model name for the first time since the previous Lightning was discontinued after the 2004 model year (and 2004 concept).
 It debuted on May 19, 2021, and deliveries to customers began in May 2022.
 The F-150 Lightning has dual motors.
 It is built at the new Ford Rouge Electric Vehicle Center in Michigan.

 Ford had previously announced the intention to produce a fully-electric light pickup at the 2019 Detroit Auto Show in January 2019.
 Prototype electric test mules on an existing F-150 body were tested during 2019, including a record-setting demonstration test tow of 1250000 lb on rails.

+In 2025, Ford stopped manufacturing the F-150 Lightning due to a failure to manufacture the vehicle and make profit from it.